joinerda/joinerda.github.io/_posts/2018-12-17-Threading-In-Unity.md

 If you model consumes a large deal of CPU time, there is a risk that running your model will freeze your GUI.

-The best practice is to spearate out modeling from GUI-ing, so that the two can run independently.
+The best practice is to separate out modeling from GUI-ing, so that the two can run independently.
 Typically we would do this by running the modle in a Thread.
 C# as a language does prvide threading features taht are easy to use.
 There is one catch, though.